Rashee Rice among best bets for anytime touchdown scorer picks on MNF

-Commanders vs. Chiefs anytime touchdown scorer picks, predictions, betting odds: Back Rashee Rice on MNF
+Chiefs vs. Commanders anytime touchdown scorer picks, predictions, betting odds: Back Rashee Rice on MNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Washington vs. Kansas City on Monday Night Football